THE PIGEON SIGNAL JOURNAL

 In a market where minting is cheap, marketing is loud, and exits are easy, the assets that survive are not the ones with the best stories.
 They're the ones with the tightest float and the most aligned holders.
 The math is brutal: if a token's circulating supply expands faster than demand, price decays no matter how good the narrative.
 If supply contracts while attention grows, price compounds whether the narrative is good or not.

 The flock's role in this is not passive.
-Holding $PIGEON is participation in supply control.
+Holding $PSG is participation in supply control.
 Staking $PSG is participation in supply control.
 Buying merch that funds buybacks is participation in supply control.
 There is no spectator mode in a system designed around scarcity.

 The market will eventually price this in.
 It always does.
 The only question is whether you're already holding when it does.